stabla/socijack/README.md

 **Chromedriver**: There might be some issue with the *chromedriver*.
 [Download the correct](https://chromedriver.chromium.org/downloads) *chromedriver* relative to your Chrome version and your OS, and replace the file in the project.

-**Slow**: Avoiding to be noisy without using proxies is difficult, to avoid being too "spammy", requested are slowed.
+**Slow**: Avoiding to be noisy without using proxies is difficult, to avoid being too "spammy", requests are slowed.